hex2f/x2f.dev/content/blog/2024-03-21-saving-precious-bytes-by-storing-ulid-strings-as-binary-with-drizzle.md

 ```

 And that's it!
 Now you can store ULIDs as binary data in your database, while still working with strings in your application code.

-But, you may be wondering why we're using a length of 17 for the ID column.
-This is because ULIDs are 128 bits long, and base32 encoding uses 5 bits per character.
-And guess what, 128 is not divisible by 5!
-So I'll leave it as an exercise for you to figure out some smart bitshifting magic to make this work with only storing 16 bytes in the database :p

 Now, let's see how we can use this in our application code: